akosfurton/stackoverflow_auto_mod/code_overview.md

 the series of tasks.

 To run the pipeline in a more automated fashion, an Airflow server can be set up.
-After setting up an Airflow server, trigger a particular run of the pipeline, with the entry point found at `bin/airflow_trigger.sh`
+After setting up an Airflow server, deploy/update a particular dag with the entry point found at `bin/airflow_deploy.sh`.
+Trigger a particular run of the pipeline with the entry point found at `bin /airflow_trigger.sh`

-For example, to trigger a manual run of the tf_idf pipeline: `bash bin /airflow_trigger.sh -d tf_idf_pipeline -r test_123_must_be_unique -p "--use_metadata"`
+For example, to trigger a manual run of the tf_idf pipeline: `bash bin /airflow_trigger.sh -d tf_idf_pipeline -r test_123_must_be_unique -p "y"`

 This will run the pre-processing task first, and upon completion run the model_fitting and model_evaluation tasks.
 If any of the tasks fail, the